 Ellie loves being a part of the D&A team.
-As a disabled learner herself, being diagnosed with ME as a young teenager shaped and challenged her experiences in education.
-Receiving DSA support during her time at university, and later Access to Work support in her job, was truly transformative, and Ellie loves that working at D&A gives her the opportunity to help learners herself and ensure they too get the support they deserve.
+As a disabled learner herself, being diagnosed with ME and anxiety as a young teenager shaped and challenged her experiences in education.
+Receiving DSA support during her time at university, and later Access to Work support in her job, was truly transformative, and Ellie loves that working at D&A gives her the opportunity ensure other disabled people get the support that they deserve.
 She’s always happy to chat to you over the phone or via email!

-As our Communications Officer, Ellie runs our social media channels and website content- if you see Diversity & Ability tweeting about disableism, sharing infographics, or hashtagging all over LinkedIn, it’s probably Ellie’s authorship!
+As our Senior Communications Officer, Ellie manages our social media channels, blog and website content- if you see Diversity & Ability tweeting about disableism, sharing infographics, or hashtagging all over LinkedIn, it’s probably Ellie’s authorship!
 She wants to encourage everyone to follow Diversity and Ability on all our social media channels so you can benefit from some truly unmissable content.

 Ellie’s passionate about mental health, recognition of invisible illnesses and all things accessibility.
 She has a background working and volunteering in the education sector, supporting students from diverse backgrounds to aim for higher education or their chosen future ambition.

 She grew up in Brighton and was so pleased to get to return to her hometown some years ago to study an MSc in Experimental Psychology.
 A big fan of all things Brighton, she’s always willing to offer some local recommendations!
-When not at work she spends good health days cooking, going for walks and making sure everyone she interacts with knows about spoon theory.
+When not at work she spends good health days cooking, volunteering for a local LGBTQ+ helpline and making sure everyone she interacts with knows about spoon theory.
 On bad health days you’ll find her on the sofa under a blanket with a cat and multiple heat pads, happily watching re-runs of The US Office.

 Posts by Ellie Thompson

 Adding Image Descriptions to your Social Media Posts